OVERVIEW

 Dr. Lara Stache, Communication, 2022-2023 Fellow

-Dr. Stache will be creating a media package that centers the value of Gender and Sexuality Studies for understanding our lived experiences.
+Dr. Stache will create a media package that centers the value of Gender and Sexuality Studies for understanding our lived experiences.

 Professor Caron Jacobson, Criminal Justice, 2021-2022 Fellow